SUBCHAPTER X. PRIVATE AND PROPRIETARY SCHOOLS.

 For the 2032-2033 fiscal year and each fiscal year thereafter, there is appropriated from the General Fund to the Reserve the sum of five hundred twenty million five hundred forty thousand dollars ($520,540,000) to be used for the purposes set forth in this section.
 When developing the base budget, as defined by G.S.
 143C-1-1, for each fiscal year specified in this subsection, the Director of the Budget shall include the appropriated amount specified in this subsection for that fiscal year.

 (c) Of the funds allocated to the Authority to award scholarship grants under this Part, the Authority may retain up to two and one-half percent (2.5%) of the funds appropriated each fiscal year for administrative costs associated with the scholarship grant program.
+If the actual costs of administering the scholarship grant program are less than the funds authorized for administering the program pursuant to this subsection, the Authority may allocate unused funds for the additional administrative costs of the Personal Education Student Accounts for Children with Disabilities Program in accordance with G.S.
+115C-597(d).

 (d) Any unexpended funds at the end of a fiscal year from the funds appropriated in a particular fiscal year to be used for the award of scholarships in the following fiscal year shall be used as follows: